10 Adorably Small Dog Breeds That Stay Small

 Brussels Griffons are some of the most “lively, intelligent, and sensitive,” dogs that stay small.
 The pups tend to weigh between 8-10 pounds and live for 12-15 years.
 According to Bernier, pups of this adorable breed are known as “Velcro dogs,” because they are prone to having separation anxiety.
 While this may be difficult to manage at first, Brussels Griffons have “a ton of personality and socialize well with children,” says Bernier.

 To keep their coats clean and pampered, these dogs should be groomed on a daily basis.
 Like most small dogs, Brussels Griffons must be watched for dental problems.
 The other health concerns that are unique to this breed include overheating “because of their squished faces, breathing problems, eye problems, and difficulty giving birth,” says Bernier.
 While this may sound like a lot to handle, it’s important to remember that these are only concerns—not all Brussels Griffons will experience these health issues.
 Not to mention the fact that their cuteness will surely make up for the extra TLC these dogs require!
+Don’t miss these adorable dogs with beards for some extra scruffiness.

 In the market for a loyal best friend?
 Look no further—an Affenpinscher puppy is the perfect pal.
 Weighing between 7-10 pounds, these dogs stay small throughout their entire 12-15-year life span.
 Despite their little size, Affenpinschers are confident, brave, and dependable.
 According to dog expert Bernier, Affenpinschers have “yapping tendencies due to their watchdog habits and significant separation anxiety.”
 However, a bit of extra training is a fair price to pay for their high energy and ability to “endlessly entertain their owners with their clowning,” says Bernier.